-PARENTAL PERMISSION FOR RANDOM DRUG TESTING
+PARENTAL PERMISSION FOR

+RANDOM DRUG TESTING

-I give permission for my child, (Student's Name - please print) drug testing program for the 2014-2015 school year.
-Parent/Guardian Signature: Date:
+I give permission for my child,

+(Student's N Name - please print)

+, to participate in the random drug testing program (Student's Age) n for the 2015-2016 school year.

+Parent/Guardian Signature:

+Date:

 Please provide the following contact information below.
-This information will only be utilized by COSI staff to contact the parent/guardian with test results in the event that the student is randomly selected to participate in testing.
+This is COSI staff to contact the parent/guardian with test results in selected to participate in testing.

-Parent/Guardian Name (please print): \\\\\\
+Parent/Guardian Name (please print):

 Address:

-Phone Number: \\\\\
+Phone Number:

-\\\This permission can be submitted at any time during the school year to Mrs. Gattuso.
+This permission can be submitted at any time during the s school year to Mrs. Gattuso.